hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 1. _Per construction size $M = 2^k$_ : For as many parties as possible, for a party with id $i \in [0, M)$, the party's hinTS key; the node id that submitted that hinTS key; the consensus time the hinTS key was adopted in the ongoing construction; and, if applicable, a revised hinTS key the same node wishes to use in subsequent constructions of size $M$.
+(A node operator might wish to rotate their key for security reasons and trigger such a revision.)
-(Note that a node's assigned party id for a particular construction size never changes; so this implies such secondary state is fully purged before reusing a party id for a new node id.)
+Note that a node's assigned party id for a particular construction size never changes; so this implies such secondary state is fully purged before reusing a party id for a new node id.
 2. _Per construction id $c$_ : For a subset of node ids $\{ i_1, \ldots, i_n \}$ in the source roster of
 construction $c$ accounting for at least 1/3 of its weight, their consensus vote for a particular preprocessing output with aggregation and verification keys for construction $c$.